irobot-ros/conan-ros2/README.md

 The `sources` directory contains repos files used by these recipes to fetch all their components.
 This is used as an example to show how this approach could directly fetch repositories from the standard url https://github.com/ros2/ros2/blob/foxy/ros2.repos.

-Note that the content of these two recipes has been arbirarily chosen for the sake of this example.
+Note that the content of these two recipes has been arbirarily chosen for the sake of this example, in order to show that it is possible to have multiple ROS 2 Conan recipes depend on each others.
 It is both possible to agglomerate all ROS 2 dependencies within a single ROS 2 recipe as well as have a more fine-grained organization.
 As an additional example, it is possible to have a recipe for ROS 2 build tools (e.g. ament), one for the ROS 2 core libraries, one for additional RMW implementations and a last one for desktop tools.
 This split allows to cross-compile only those packages that will need to be used and deployed on the robot.